elmfer/fullstack-blog/README.md

 ### Installation

 Ensure you have Node v18.18.0 or greater installed.
 Then clone the repository.
 Before you are able to use the application, run `npm install`.
-To configure the server to connect to the database, create a `.env` file that has `DB_HOST` DB_USER` `DB_PASSWORD` and `DB_NAME`; this file should be loacted in the root directory of the project.
+To configure the server to connect to the database, create a `.env` file that has `DB_HOST`, `DB_USER`, `DB_PASSWORD`, and `DB_NAME`; this file should be loacted in the root directory of the project.

 ### Usage